hmdc/h2/doc/design.md

   * Scanning

     * All docker containers deployed to Caprover cluster, including Caprover itself, should be routinely inspected for vulnerabilities via an automated process.
-    * All hosts should be virus scanned and secured by CrowdStrike Falcon agent. [^todo-virus-scan-and-crowdstrike-config]
+    * All hosts should be virus scanned and secured against malware execition by running CrowdStrike Falcon agent. [^todo-virus-scan-and-crowdstrike-config]
     * Vulnerability scanners should also scan open ports/services on the Caprover cluster.
     * Results should be delivered to customer.
 Automated resolution can be considered, but, in most cases I expect that customer's software stacks are fragile.
-Resolution of maintenance issues that require downtime require an unitial stake in the ground. [^todo-scanning] [^todo-customer-security-remediation-policy]
+Resolution of maintenance issues that require downtime require an initial stake in the ground. [^todo-scanning] [^todo-customer-security-remediation-policy]

+  * Confidentiality

+    * NERC supports up to DSL 2.
+Applications requiring DSL 3 security might need to be deployed to Caprover clusters on AWS accounts instead. [^todo-dsl3]

 ## Development and release pipelines

 ### Running H2 in development *WIP*